-The overall style and format of Notebooks’ formatted documents is defined by their Document Style, which includes settings like hyphenation, line spacing, size and weight of headings, size and decoration of images etc.
+Notebooks uses so called Document Styles to set the overall appearance and format of formatted documents and rendered Markdown.
+The styles include settings like hyphenation, line spacing, size and weight of headings, size and decoration of images etc.

-The style is an inherited attribute which can be set at several levels:
+The style is an inherited attribute which you can set at several levels:

 If you want to go beyond Notebooks’ pre installed styles (and if you are familiar with cascading style sheets), you can easily define and add your own styles.